 SECTION 14.1 SCORING CATEGORIES

 Each application will be scored based upon the three scoring categories: (1) Standard Scoring Factors; (2) Project Type Factors; (3) Special Scoring Factors.
 The scoring point values will be based upon representations of the back-up documentation provided.
 Back-up documentation for scoring factors must be contained in the appropriate scoring section, except as otherwise identified in the QAP for the scoring points for the lowest developer and contractor fees, and justify the level of points requested.
 If there is not sufficient documentation for each preference point request the preference point request will be denied.
 Back-up documentation for preference points cannot be submitted after the Application Deadline.
 Staff may request clarification prior to awarding points.

+Applications do not need to include additional copies of the same information in different locations of an application submittal where such information is requested.
+Where different parts of the application request similar or the same information, the Applicant can refer to one exhibit or location to satisfy all such requirements.
+However, the Division will not be responsible for not awarding points if the information or exhibit referred to is not in the location the application describes it to be in.

 If representations made on the application cannot be tested, or cost certified at the time of completion or issuance of the 8609, the Administrator may reduce or withdraw the Tax Credit award/allocation and place the Applicant/Co-Applicants or Project Sponsor on the debarred list.